joaohenriquepda/kafka_container/README.md

-This respository contain Dockerfile for kafka container with Twitter Producer
+This respository contain Dockerfile for kafka container